git-rev-list(1) — Linux manual page

 the trailer.

-• key_value_separator=<sep>: specify a separator
+• key_value_separator=<sep>: specify the separator

-separated by ": ".
-Otherwise it shares the same
+trailer.
+Defaults to ": ".
+Otherwise it shares

-semantics as separator=<sep> above.
+the same semantics as separator=<sep> above.

 Note